mongodb/specifications/source/change-streams/change-streams.rst

      * Only present for ops of type 'rename'.
      *
      * The namespace, in the same format as `ns`, that a collection has been renamed to.
+     *
+     * This field is also present in the `operationDescription` field for `rename` events
+     * but has been left for backwards compatibility.
      */
     to: Optional<Document>;

+    /**
+     * Only present for ops of type 'rename', 'createIndexes', 'dropIndexes', 'shardCollection', 'reshardCollection', 'refineCollectionShardKey'.
+     * Only present when the `showExpandedEvents` change stream option is enabled.
+     *
+     * An description of the operation.
+     *
+     * @since 6.1.0
+     */
+    operationDescription: Optional<Document>

     /**
      * Only present for ops of type ‘insert’, ‘update’, ‘replace’, and